leftPathGoat/cse15l-lab-reports/lab1.md

 Step 2: Windows users: install Git(https://gitforwindows.org/)
 ----

-Strp 3: Open terminal in VScode by pressing Ctrl + `
+Step 3: Open terminal in VScode by pressing Ctrl + `
 ------
 ![Image](terminal.jpg)

-Step 4:
+##Step 4:
 Open the command palette by pressing Ctrl + Shift + P and enter Select Default Profile (Click on Git Bash from the options)

-Step 5: Now your terminal should have two options when pressing + icon: powershell and bash
+##Step 5: Now your terminal should have two options when pressing + icon: powershell and bash
 ![Image](powershell and bash.jpg)

 Step 6: In the terminal, enter command $ ssh cs15lsp23**@ieng6.ucsd.edu (** should be replaced by your own course-specific username)